-By Neil McLeese, Managing Director at BeyondHR
+By Neil McLeese, CEO at BeyondHR

 With the Government’s job retention scheme winding down to its conclusion on 31st October 2020 it is a good time to think about how to welcome back employees that have been out of the business for a prolonged period due to Covid-19.

 For some, returning to work after a 2-week holiday can leave us with Sunday night terror.
 So, for those coming back after months of furlough it is likely to be a challenging and uncertain time.
 This can be especially true for those who are not physically returning to their workplace but are working from home, perhaps for the first time in their careers.

 It is safe to say that, coming into 2020, most business owners’ plans would have been focused on business growth or dealing with the potential impact of Brexit.
 All of that will, largely, have been turned on its head by Covid-19.
 Many employees, returning to work at this time, are likely to be ‘out of the loop’ both in terms of understanding the company position but also in terms of their own roles.

 If they are to be effective it is vital that returning colleagues are brought up to date with changes to the business objectives and their services and the knock-on effect these have on their roles.
 Managers and leaders will also need to consider the practical operational changes that have occurred and provide the appropriate training and support to their returning team members.

 The training / support will range from advising on the new safety procedures that are in place (e.g. is PPE required, social distancing requirements), the new ways of working that have been introduced (e.g. video conferencing instead of face to face meetings) to the new communication methods.
 With these changes can come technological challenges that have to be overcome i.e. does everyone have access to the relevant technology if they are working from home as well as the skills to use it.

 Any amendments to company policies and procedures as a result of Covid-19 also should be communicated to returning employees, e.g. the policy on what an employee should do if they develop symptoms.